LonghornEngineer/DOOM_SAO/Software/README.md

 ## Modifying Libraries

 To make these libraries work with the DOOM SAO Hardware some modifications must be made.

-On windows these are located under *Documents\Arduino\libraries* if they where installed through the Arduino Library Manager.
+In Windows these are located under *Documents\Arduino\libraries* if they were installed through the Arduino Library Manager.

+In Ubuntu Linux these are located under *$HOME/Arduino/libraries* if they were installed through the Arduino Library Manager.

 ### Enabling SPI_MODE3
 Since the hardware does not use the CS pin on the LCD we must change the GFX library from using SPI_MODE0 to SPI_MODE3.